To Bag is to Prune: Empirics

 \section{Empirics}

+Applying \texttt{B} \& \texttt{P} to optimally-stopped Boosting and MARS is nothing new in itself.
+For instance, \cite{rasmussen1997evaluation} report that Bagged MARS supplant MARS on many data sets.
 This section has a more subtle aim than crowning the winner of a models' horse race.
 Rather than focusing on improving the tuned/pruned model which is already believed to be optimal, \textit{Booging} and \textit{MARSquake} bag and perturb completely overfitting based learners, which, as we will see, perform very poorly by themselves.
 Their performance will be compared to versions of Boosting and MARS where the optimal stopping point has been tuned by CV.
 The goal is to verify that in many instances, Booging and MARSquake provide similar predictive power to that of tuned models.
 Since CV's circumstantial imperfections are vastly documented \citep{krstajic2014cross, bergmeir2018note}, it is not unrealistic to expect the \texttt{B} \& \texttt{P} versions to sometimes outperform their tuned counterparts.